rileydrellishak/tbbospp/README.md

   * 08/18
     * Realized I could more closely align to the single responsibility principle with the get_user_input function.
 I should make another function just to format the input.
 Made the function format_user_input(user_input).
     * Made a very simple version of comparing the user guess with the mystery number - it checks each item by index and constructs a list of strings.
 I will later convert this to a straight up string.
+    * Updating the comparison for hints - must account for repeated digits.
+      * if secret is 300 and guess is 333, I want it to say Fermi; not Fermi Pico Pico
 </details>

 ### :birthday: [Birthday Paradox](/birthday_paradox.py)